The FDA does not recommend taking methotrexate while pregnant. We’ll cover its safety issues and some alternatives.

-It reduces inflammation caused by RA by weakening your immune system.
-This action can help prevent further joint damage and ease the symptoms caused by your RA.
+It reduces inflammation caused by RA by dialing down the hyperimmune response.
+This action can help prevent further joint damage and ease the symptoms caused by RA.

-There are good reasons for the severe restrictions on methotrexate use during pregnancy.
-Using methotrexate while you’re pregnant could end your pregnancy or cause severe birth defects.
+There are good reasons for the severe restrictions on taking methotrexate during pregnancy.
+Using methotrexate while pregnant could end your pregnancy or cause severe developmental issues for a fetus.

 - neural tube defects, such as:

 - anencephaly, when a child is missing a part of their brain or skull

 - meningocele, a type of spina bifida that causes a swollen cyst on the spine filled with cerebrospinal fluid

 - encephalocele, where saclike parts of the brain extend out through the skull

 - spina bifida cystica, or a bony defect in the spinal column

 - cleidocranial dysostosis, which can cause:

 - hypertelorism, or increased distance between two body parts (such as the eyes)

 - other malformations such as misshapen ears, a flat nose, and an undersized jaw

 - abnormal positioning of the hands at the wrist

 - missing bones in the arm and feet

 Women shouldn’t take this drug if they’re pregnant or trying to become pregnant.

 - Complete a pregnancy test before starting treatment with methotrexate.
 Your doctor will likely give you the test in their office.

-- Use effective birth control during treatment with methotrexate and for one month (or at least one menstrual cycle) after stopping treatment.
+- Use effective birth control during treatment with methotrexate and for 6 months after stopping treatment.

 Men who take methotrexate shouldn’t get a partner pregnant during treatment with the medication.
 Men should take the following steps:

-- Wait at least three months after stopping treatment before trying to get a partner pregnant.
+- Wait at least 3 months after stopping treatment before trying to get a partner pregnant.

-- Use effective birth control during treatment with methotrexate and for three months after stopping treatment.
+- Use effective birth control during treatment with methotrexate and for 3 months after stopping treatment.

-If you need to take methotrexate after your baby is born, talk to your doctor about other ways to feed your child.
+If you need to take methotrexate after your baby is born, talk with your doctor about other ways to feed your child.